glotzerlab/gsd/doc/schema-hoomd.rst

     :Default: 0
     :Units: number

-    Store the type id of each pair interaction.
+    Store the type id of each special pair interaction.
 All id's must be less than *NT*.
 A pair with type *id* has a type name matching the corresponding row in :chunk:`pairs/types`.

 .. chunk:: pairs/group